-Bocconi University offers a wide range of courses in English in the fields of economics, marketing, finance, management and etc. Students are expected to attend 3-6 courses per semester.
+Bocconi University offers a wide range of undergraduate and graduate level courses in English in the fields of economics, marketing, finance, management and etc. Students are expected to attend 3-6 courses per semester.
 A special exam session is usually arranged in December so foreign/exchange students can take exams early and return to their home countries for the holiday season.

 Optional Italian language crash courses are available before the beginning of each semester.
-Students are expected to pay the 150 Euro fee by themselves to Bocconi University.
+Students are expected to pay the language course fee by themselves to Bocconi University.
+Upon successful completion, you will receive a certificate that is worth 3 SUNY credits for the crash course and 2 SUNY Credits for the follow up course.

 Course Descriptions and Syllabi